Last Updated: November 17, 2016

 The Service Order is governed by this Agreement, and Voodoo shall provide to Customer the Services and Deliverables specified in the Service Order in accordance with, and subject to, this Agreement and any additional terms (such as the applicable material and color of 3D Prints) specified in the Service Order.
 If the Service Order conflicts with this Agreement (excluding the Service Order), this Agreement will prevail unless the Service Order specifically (and not generally) identifies the conflicting terms in this Agreement and explicitly states that those terms do not apply but instead are superseded by the Service Order, in which case the Service Order will prevail.

-Voodoo may upon notice to Customer cancel all or part of the Service Order for any reason, including the following reasons: (1) a single file submitted by Customer contains more than one Model; (2) Voodoo’s determination that the file format of a Customer-furnished Model is not compatible with the 3D printing technology used by Voodoo or that a Customer-furnished Model contains technical flaws that prevent it from being successfully printed as a 3D Print; or (3) Voodoo’s determination that (A) a Customer-furnished Model contains, or Customer’s requested design of a Voodoo-created Model would contain, or a 3D Print printed from that Customer-furnished or Voodoo-created Model would contain, anything illegal, tortious, defamatory, libelous, hateful, threatening, abusive, harassing, pornographic, violent, or otherwise objectionable, or (B) the Customer-furnished Model, or a 3D Print printed from that Customer-furnished Model, infringes or violates someone else’s rights, including copyrights, patents, trademarks, service marks, trade names, trade secrets, publicity, privacy, or other intellectual property, personal, or contractual rights.
+Voodoo may upon notice to Customer cancel all or part of the Service Order for any reason, including the following reasons: (1) a single file submitted by Customer contains more than one Model; (2) Voodoo’s determination that the file format of a Customer-furnished Model is not compatible with the 3D printing technology used by Voodoo or that a Customer-furnished Model contains technical flaws that prevent it from being successfully printed as a 3D Print; or (3) Voodoo’s determination that (A) a Customer-furnished Model contains, or Customer’s requested design of a Voodoo-created Model would contain, or a 3D Print printed from that Customer-furnished or Voodoo-created Model would contain, anything illegal, tortious, defamatory, libelous, hateful, threatening, abusive, harassing, pornographic, violent (including but not limited to any kind of weapon or firearm), or otherwise objectionable, or (B) the Customer-furnished Model, or a 3D Print printed from that Customer-furnished Model, infringes or violates someone else’s rights, including copyrights, patents, trademarks, service marks, trade names, trade secrets, publicity, privacy, or other intellectual property, personal, or contractual rights.
 Voodoo may, but is not obligated to, provide Customer with an opportunity to revise the applicable Customer-furnished Model or requested design of a Voodoo-created Model to remove the elements that formed the basis for Voodoo’s cancellation, in which event Voodoo may rescind its cancellation upon notice to Customer if Customer resubmits a modified Model or requested design that removes the elements that formed the basis for Voodoo’s cancellation.
 If Voodoo cancels all or part of the Service Order under this section 2.3, Voodoo shall refund the fees paid for the cancelled Services and Deliverables.

 3. Services and Deliverables.